-String level matches are indicated by diagonal stripes.
+String level matches are indicated by a diagonal striped green tile.
 Also note that string level matches will not be auto-populated by the pre-populate feature.
 Therefore, it's possible for a segment to have only a string level match and not be auto-populated.

 Smartling doesn't allow for string level matches to auto-populate as a way of preventing all the text from being added to the first segment.

 - Pages: Current page of the number of pages there are in the Job.

 - Word Count: Word count of source words (translation step, on a Job with <2,000 strings).

 - Project Name: Name of the project the Job is in.